ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day05/README.md

 Once we read all boarding passes in an `std::vector<BoardingPass> passes`, we can then use a *divide and conquer* approach for computing the seat's row, columns, and unique ID.
 To do this, I implemented a *recursive* helper `int binarySeatPartitioning(int idx, int p, int r)` to *recursively* compute the row, column, and unique **seat ID**.

-I decided to compute the row, column and unique seat ID during the initial read phase in `readPuzzleInput`.
+I decided to compute the row, column, and unique seat ID during the initial read phase in `readPuzzleInput`.
 This way, once all boarding passes have been correctly read and processed, we can get Part 1's solution by doing a single linear pass to find the **highest seat ID**.

 #### Pseudocode

-Assuming we store the boarding passes in a vector `std::vector<BoardingPass> boardinPasses`, we can find each seat's row, column and unique ID during the initial read phase:
+Assuming we store the boarding passes in a vector `std::vector<BoardingPass> boardinPasses`, we can find each seat's row, column, and unique ID during the initial read phase:

 ```cpp
 int BoardingPass::binarySeatPartitioning(int idx, int p, int r) {